$\pi$- and $K$-Mesons Properties for Large $N_f$: Flavor-dependent Contact Interaction Model and the Gap equation

 After setting the variable $s=q^2$, and using $d^4 q= (1/2) q^2 dq^2 \sin ^2 \theta d\theta \sin \phi d \phi d\psi $ in Eq.~(\ref{CI7}) and then performing the integration, we get

-The integral mentioned in equation Eq.~(\ref{CI9}) is not convergent and requires regulation.
+The integral mentioned in equation Eq.~(\ref{CI9}) is not convergent and requires regularization.
 In this study, we utilize the Schwinger proper-time regularization scheme~\cite{Schwinger:1951nm} to address this issue.
-This procedure involves exponentiation the denominator of the integrand and introducing an additional infrared cut-off $\tau_{ir}=1/\Lambda_{ir}$, alongside the conventional ultraviolet cut off $\tau_{uv}=1/\Lambda_{uv}$ .
+This procedure involves exponentiation the denominator of the integrand and introducing an additional infrared cut-off $\tau_{ir}=1/\Lambda_{ir}$, alongside the conventional ultraviolet cutoff $\tau_{uv}=1/\Lambda_{uv}$ .
 The integrand of Eq.~(\ref{CI9}) can be written as

 The infrared cutoff $\tau_{ir}$ is employed to implement confinement by ensuring the absence of quark production thresholds~\cite{Ebert:1996vx, Roberts:2007jh, Roberts:2011cf, Roberts:2011wy}.
 However, it is important to note that the CI model, as described in Eq.~(\ref{CI9}), is a non-renormalizable theory.
 This means that the parameter $\tau_{uv}$, cannot be eliminated and instead becomes an integral part of the model.
 It sets the scale for all dimensional quantities within the model.
 Furthermore, the ultraviolet cutoff $\Lambda_{uv}$, also plays a significant role in the study of heavier quarks.
-By increasing $\Lambda_{uv}$ , we can simulate the short-distance effects that occur as the quark mass increases.
-The adoption of this regularization procedure is significant as it eliminates quadratic and logarithmic divergences and ensures satisfaction of the axial-vector Ward-Takahashi identity~\cite{Ward:1950xp, Takahashi:1957xn}.
+By increasing $\Lambda_{uv}$, we can simulate the short-distance effects that occur as the quark mass increases.
+The adoption of this regularization procedure is significant as it eliminates quadratic and logarithmic divergences and ensures that the axial-vector Ward-Takahashi identity is satisfied~\cite{Ward:1950xp, Takahashi:1957xn}.
 From Eq.~(\ref{CI9}) and Eq.~(\ref{CI10}) and after performing the integration over `s', the gap equation is reduced to:

 with